What are Bitcoin Futures Contracts

 CME Group Inc, world's biggest futures exchange, has said that it hopes to launch a Bitcoin futures contract this year.

-CME had posted a date of December 10 but later removed the dates, saying that it had been posted in error, although it still insist on launching the contract this year.
+CME had posted date of December 10 but later removed the dates, saying that it had been posted in error, although it still insists on launching the contract this year.
 The company is still working with regulator -- which is U.S. Commodity Futures Trading Commission -- on the same but has not yet filed a written self-certification with the regulator.

 Any company can list products for trading without prior CFTC approval by filing the self-certification.

 CME will not allow the futures to trade at prices 20 percent above or below the settlement price from the previous day according to their website.

 Cboe Global Markets is also planning to launch the Bitcoin futures as the first Bitcoin-related financial product on a traditional, regulated exchange.
 The company said this would be the first step to launching an exchange-traded fund based on bitcoin prices.

 TradeStation a Monex Group and online broker-dealer and futures commission merchants have said it will let clients trade the new Bitcoin futures contracts once they are launched by CME Group (CME) and Cboe Global Markets (Cboe Futures Exchange).